jordancohill-1/e33a-final/README.md

 Movie Bash

 This final project is an extension of Project 4.
+It is a single page app with all routes returning to index.html.

 It utilizes the omdb api to fetch movie data.